rmclarklab/mite_eQTL/README.md

 ## Authorship

 This site, and the respective pipeline documentation and code, has been assembled by Meiyuan Ji, a graduate student in Richard Michael Clark's laboratory at the University of Utah.
 This site supports a manuscript under review, and will be linked to the resulting publication when it is published.
-The work is a collaboration with Thomas Van Leeuwen's laboratory at Ghent University.
+The work is a collaboration with Thomas Van Leeuwen's laboratory at Ghent University. <br>
+For question regarding to the use of scripts and data analysis steps, contact <i>meiyuan.ji@utah.edu</i> or <i>clark@biology.utah.edu</i>.

 ## Experimental design